bugzy/leap-fedora-rpm/README.markdown

 sudo yum install -y RPMS/i686/Leap-0.8.0-x86.5300.f19.i686.rpm
 </pre>

 ## Using it ##

 I've demonized the leapd binary, for start the daemon use systemctl, e.g.:

  *   Start the daemon: sudo systemctl start leap.service
- *   Stop it: sudo systemctl start leap.service
+ *   Stop it: sudo systemctl stop leap.service
- *   Get the status : sudo systemctl start leap.service
+ *   Get the status : sudo systemctl status leap.service
- *   Enable it: sudo systemctl start leap.service
+ *   Enable it: sudo systemctl enable leap.service

 After start the daemon, if the lights of your leap are turned on, so far so good...